dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 ##### ...except for UWP

 We are considering making an exception to the constraint just discussed for UWP.
 The presence of UWP code causes considerable headaches because UWP is not a properly supported target.
 The modern .NET SDK build system doesn't fully recognize it, and we end up using the [`MSBuild.Sdk.Extras`](https://github.com/novotnyllc/MSBuildSdkExtras) package to work around this.
 That repository hasn't had an update since 2021, and it was originally written in the hope of being a stopgap while Microsoft got proper UWP support in place.

-Proper UWP support never arrived, mainly because UWP is a technology Microsoft has long been telling people not to use.
+Microsoft has now provided a modern way to use UWP, but it entails abandoning the old `uap` runtime and using `net9.0` instead.
+This is undoubtedly an improvement for application developers, but the question remains: what should Rx do for applications still using `uap10.x`?
+Proper `uap` support never arrived, originally because UWP is a technology Microsoft has long been telling people not to use, and now because Microsoft is telling people that if they must use it, .NET 9.0+ is now the way to do that.
+But if we just remove the `uap` TFM, that will be a binary breaking change.

-We don't want to drop UWP support completely, but we are prepared to contemplate removing the UWP-specific target (`uap10.0.16299`) much earlier than any of the other targets, possibly right away.
+We don't want to drop `uap` support completely, but we are prepared to contemplate removing the UAP-specific target (`uap10.0.16299`) much earlier than any of the other targets.
 UWP has long supported .NET Standard 2.0, so Rx.NET would still be available if we did this.
-The only change would be that the UWP-specific types would no longer be in `System.Reactive`.
-(We would move them into a separate NuGet package.)
+The only changes would be that the UWP-specific types would no longer be in `System.Reactive` (we would move them into a separate NuGet package) and also the the very small number of UWP-specific members of `ThreadPoolScheduler` would vanish.

 This is problematic for all of the reasons just discussed in the preceding section.
-However, UWP never really became hugely popular, and the fact that Microsoft never added proper support for it to the .NET SDK sets a precedent that makes us comfortable with dropping it relatively abruptly.
-Existing Rx.NET users using UWP will have two choices: 1) remain on Rx 6.0, or 2) rebuild code that was using UWP-specific types in `System.Reactive` to use the new UWP-specific package we would be adding.
+However, UWP never really became hugely popular, and the fact that Microsoft never added proper support for `uap` to the .NET SDK sets a precedent that makes us comfortable with dropping it relatively abruptly.
+Existing Rx.NET users using UWP will have three choices: 1) upgrade their apps to use the new .NET support for UAP instead of the `uap` runtime, 2) remain on Rx 6.0, or 3) rebuild code that was using UWP-specific types in `System.Reactive` to use the new UWP-specific package we would be adding.

 There are a couple of options here: